Are District of Columbia Court Records Public?

 Bankruptcy records in the District of Columbia are important because they contain vital documents that help the court, debtor, and creditor understand the financial situation of the debtor.
 It also provides the base for a repayment contract.

-The district of Columbia bankruptcy records is not only accessible by the creditor, debtor, or attorney.
+The District of Columbia bankruptcy records are not only accessible by the creditor, debtor, or attorney.
 The moment a person or business files a bankruptcy case in the District of Columbia, their names are entered into the Public Access to Court Electronic Records (PACER) database.
 Anyone can open a PACER account to view court files.
 It also means anyone with a PACER account can view your bankruptcy records in the District of Columbia.

 Information in the bankruptcy records of the District of Columbia that is available to the general public does not include the Social Security Number, Date of Birth, and residential address of the debtor or full name of the children.

-Bankruptcy records and associated recordings including contracts, District of Columbia Liens, writs and judgments can be made available to interested and eligible persons from their respective custodians.
+Bankruptcy records and associated recordings, including contracts, District of Columbia Liens, writs and judgments, can be made available to interested and eligible persons from their respective custodians.
 However, requestors may be required to provide the information required to facilitate the search and cover the cost for the duplication of the record of interest.

 Can You Look Up Court Cases in the District of Columbia?